gptflow/runchat/README.md

 ### Mixing resources and variables

-What if you want to use a file resource, but at the same time, I want the path to the file to be specified dynamically?
+What if you want to use a file resource, but at the same time, the path to the file has to be specified dynamically?
 In this case, you can use a variable inside the reference to the resource:

 ```bash
 npx runchat -m "Could you please create a short summary on what this file is about {[fs:{{file}}?mode=text]}".